-Our current BEAST co-presidents are Jasmine Hughes and Monica Lin.
+Our current BEAST co-presidents are Dominic Tong and Jon Muncie.
 Feel free to contact them with any questions or problems you may encounter.
 They are the main bridge between the students and the faculty and can also help set you up with other BEASTies when you first get out here.
-They can be reached by email at jasmine.hughes@berkeley.edu and monica.lin@berkeley.edu.
+They can be reached by email at dmctong@berkeley.edu and muncie@berkeley.edu.